CodeMouse92/WacomDisplayMap/README.md

 Simply run `wacommap` to start the script.

 First, it will search for compatible Wacom devices.
-If you receive the message "No Wacom stylus or eraser detected.", be sure you've connected your Wacom graphics tablet to your computer.
+If you receive the message...

+> No Wacom stylus or eraser detected.

+...be sure you've connected your Wacom graphics tablet to your computer.

 Next, it will automatically detect all connected displays.
 If only one display is detected, it will automatically select it.
 Otherwise, if multiple displays